Abbas ibn Abd al-Muttalib: Death

-Abbas died in February 653 at the age of 89.
+Abbas died in February 653 at the age of 86 in Uthman era.
 He is buried at the Jannatul Baqee cemetery in Medina, Saudi Arabia.

-Legacy
+Descendants

 The Abbasid dynasty founded in 750 by Abu al-ʻAbbās ʻAbdallāh as-Saffāh better known as As-Saffah claimed the title of caliph (literally "successor") through their descent from Abbas's son Abdallah.

-Many other families claimed direct descent from Abbas, including the Kalhoras of Sindh, the Berber Banu Abbas, and the modern-day Bawazir of Yemen and Shaigiya and Ja'Alin of Sudan.
+Many other families claimed direct descent from Abbas, including the Dhund Abbasi, A tribe in Pakistan and Azad Kashmir; the Berber Banu Abbas; and the modern-day Bawazir of Yemen; and Shaigiya and Ja'alin of Sudan.